Book an appointment with a provider.

 We’re proud to provide exceptional dermatological care to the Joplin, Missouri community.
 From skin cancer treatment and prevention to eczema and psoriasis treatment, we’re here to help.

 U.S. Dermatology Partners Joplin, formerly Dermatology & Skin Cancer Centers, offers a full range of medical, surgical, and cosmetic dermatology services to patients in the Joplin, Missouri area.

-Board-Certified Dermatologist, Dr. Derek Towery, Certified Nurse Practitioner, Kevin Teel, and Certified Physician Assistants, Lindsay Kloer, Paige Taylor, and Angela Vediz, have served the skin care needs of Joplin and the “four state” region encompassing Oklahoma, Kansas, Missouri and Arkansas since 2016.
+Board-Certified Dermatologists and Mohs Surgeon Dr. Stephen Matlock, Certified Nurse Practitioner, Kevin Teel, and Certified Physician Assistants, Lindsay Kloer, Paige Taylor, and Angela Vediz, have served the skin care needs of Joplin and the “four states” region encompassing Oklahoma, Kansas, Missouri, and Arkansas for over 20 years.
 They are part of the Southwest Missouri community and are committed to providing the best care to their patients.

-U.S. Dermatology Partners Joplin offers the highest quality dermatologic services in the Kansas City area.
-It was the first practice to offer full-time Mohs micrographic surgery for the treatment of high-risk skin cancer.
+U.S. Dermatology Partners Joplin offers the highest quality dermatologic services in the Joplin, Missouri area.
+It will be the first dermatology practice to offer full-time Mohs micrographic surgery for the treatment of high-risk skin cancer.

 Today our Joplin dermatology practice is recognized as one of the top treatment centers in the U.S. Hundreds of patients pass through the doors of U.S. Dermatology Partners Joplin each year, and our highly specialized medical professionals treat skin cancers and other dermatological conditions annually.

 Using a balanced approach to general dermatology, skin cancer treatments, and prevention, U.S. Dermatology Partners Joplin offers a well-rounded service to all patients.